pashatay/bestie/README.md

 Before deleting your account, **Bestie** will verify this is the correct course of action you want to take.
 If you press _"Yes"_ your data will be erased permanently.

 Excited to start using the app?
 Check out the [live page](https://bestie.now.sh/).

+You can use the foolowing demo user credentials:

+- email: user@gmail.com
+- password: user